-Environmental laws are complex, change frequently and have tended to become more stringent over time.
-For example, the European Union (EU) and China are two among a growing number of jurisdictions that have enacted restrictions on the use of lead and other materials in electronic products.
+Environmental laws are complex, change frequently and tend to become more stringent over time.
+For example, the European Union (EU) and China are among a growing number of jurisdictions that have enacted restrictions on the use of lead and other materials in electronic products.
 These regulations affect semiconductor devices and packaging.
 As regulations restricting materials in electronic products continue to increase around the world, there is a risk that the cost, quality and manufacturing yields of products that are subject to these restrictions may be less favorable compared to products that are not subject to such restrictions, or that the transition to compliant products may not meet customer roadmaps, or produce sudden changes in demand, which may result in excess inventory.
-A number of jurisdictions including the EU, Australia, California and China are developing or have finalized market entry or public procurement regulations for computers and servers based on ENERGY STAR specifications as well as additional energy consumption limits.
-There is the potential for certain of our products being excluded from some of these markets which could materially adversely affect us.
+Jurisdictions including the EU, Australia, California and China are developing or have finalized market entry or public procurement regulations for computers and servers based on ENERGY STAR specifications, and the like, as well as additional energy consumption limits.
+Certain of our products may be excluded from some of these markets which could materially adversely affect us.
+We incur costs associated with complying with conflict minerals reporting requirements to our customers and the SEC.
+In addition to the SEC regulation, the EU, China and other jurisdictions are developing new policies focused on conflict minerals that may impact and increase the cost of our compliance program.
+Customers are increasingly seeking information about the source of minerals used in our supply chain beyond those addressed in laws and regulations.
+Given the complexity of mineral supply chains, we may be unable to sufficiently verify the origins of the subject minerals and thus our reputation may be harmed.
+Moreover, we are likely to encounter challenges to satisfy customers who require that all of the components of our products be certified as "conflict free."
+If we cannot satisfy these customers, they may choose a competitor's products.
+In addition, new or increased regulations limiting the use of such components, or regulation regarding greenhouse gas emissions and climate change-related risks, could increase our energy costs, for example as a result of carbon pricing impacts on electrical utilities and/or necessitating that we purchase more renewable energy than otherwise planned.
+Our supply chain manufacturing suppliers may be exposed to increased cost of doing business should they be affected by new climate-related regulations, for example, affecting abatement equipment, renewable energy, and/or alter production processes and materials selections.